-Mode Po ort Behavior

-Access only.
+Mode Port Behavior Access Receive untagged packets only.
 Drop tagged packets.

-7100000 Send untagged packets or

-Trunk Receive tagged packets or nly.
-Drop untagged packets.

-TIMIK Send tagged packets only.

-Receive both untagged Untagged packets: PVID is added

-and tagged packets Tagged packets: Stay intact

-Trunk Native When sending packets, P\ /ID and VID will be compared.

-Trunk Native If PVID and VID are the sa me, PVID will be removed.

-If PVID and VID are different, the packets with the original tag

-(VID) will be sent.

-Receive all tagged and un tagged packets.
-PVID will be added

-DOT1Q-Tunnel as an outer tag.

-DOTTQ-Turnier Send packets with the oute er tag removed, and the remaining

-part of the packets will stay / intact.

-Receive tagged and untag ged packets.

-Untagged packets will I pe added PVID.

-Tagged packets will be added an SP-VLAN (outer tag) if

-the the packets corresp ond to the specified Selective Q-in-

-Q rules.

-Selective Q-in-Q

-OCICOLIVE Q-III-Q When sending packets:

-• /ID of the packet, it will be sent as

-an untagged packet.

-will be sent with the SP-VLAN

-(outer tag) removed

-- All other packets will be e sent with their original VID.
+7.00000 Send untagged packets only.
+Trunk Receive tagged packets only.
+Drop untagged packets TIMIK Send tagged packets only.
+Receive both untagged Untagged packets: PVID is added and tagged packets Tagged packets: Stay intact Trunk Native When sending packets, PVID and VID will be compared.
+Trunk Native If PVID and VID are the same, PVID will be removed.
+If PVID and VID are different, the packets with the original tag (VID) will be sent. tagged packets.
+PVID will be added DOT1Q-Tunnel as an outer tag.
+DOTTQ-Tullile Send packets with the outer tag removed, and the remaining part of the packets will stay intact.
+Receive tagged and untagged packets.
+Untagged packets will I igged packets will be added PVID. - Tagged packets will be added an SP-VLAN (outer tag) if the the packets correspond to the specified Selective Q-in- Q rules.
+Selective Q-in-Q Ocicotive w-III-w When sending packets: - If PVID is equal to the VID of the packet, it will be sent as an untagged packet. - Double tagged packets will be sent with the SP-VLAN (outer tag) removed - All other packets will be sent with their original VID.